lbrty/secure-idp-ui/src/store/system/README.md

 # System

-System module is responsible to keep global applicatings settings like
+System module is responsible to keep system wide application settings like

 1. Logo,
 2. Configuration for backend related business logic,